 Basmati Brown Rice: Gluten-free and contains all eight essential amino acids.
 It has a low to medium GI, meaning that energy is released at a slower, steadier rate leading to a more balanced level of energy.According to the Canadian Diabetes Association, basmati rice has a medium glycemic index (between 56 and 69).
 This makes it a more desirable source of carbohydrates than some other rices or grains and products made from white flour.

 Quinoa (pronounced keen-wah): Gluten-free.
 The Incas reportedly held quinoa crops to be sacred.
-Unlike other whole grains, a nutrient-rich germ layer covers the entire kernel of quinoa.
+If you prefer the whole grain over flakes, remember that unlike other whole grains, a nutrient-rich germ layer covers the entire kernel of quinoa.
 As it cooks, this layer separates from the kernel and creates little white rings.
 When you see these rings, you know the grains are fully cooked.

 Millet: Gluten-free.
 Millet likely formed important parts of the prehistoric diet in Chinese Neolithic and Korean Mumun societies, and is a traditional food in both Russian and Chinese сuisines.
 It provides about 11-15% protein by weight and is rich in B vitamins and other micronutrients (e.g., calcium, magnesium, and zinc).